-South Korea Prosecutor Seeks Arrest of Samsung Chief for Bribery
+South Korea prosecutor seeks arrest of Samsung chief for bribery

-South Korea's special prosecutor on Monday sought a warrant to arrest the head of Samsung Group, the country's largest conglomerate, accusing him of paying multi-million dollar bribes to a friend of President Park Geun-hye.
-Investigators had grilled Samsung Group chief Jay Y. Lee for 22 straight hours last week as a suspect in a corruption scandal, which last month led to parliament impeaching Park.
+South Korea's special prosecutor on Monday sought a warrant to arrest the head of Samsung Group , the country's largest conglomerate, accusing him of paying multi-million dollar bribes to a friend of President Park Geun-hye.
+Samsung Electronics vice chairman Jay Y. Lee arrives to attend a hearing at the National Assembly in Seoul, South Korea, December 6, 2016.

 |Title